Andries-Smit/MendixCustomWidgetSDK/README.md

 This is public BETA and personal project of mine.
 Feel free to join in and help make this application better.

+## Version AppStoreWidgetBoilerplate.

+This version includes the version 2.0.0 boilerplate.

 ## Contributing

 For more information on contributing to this repository visit [Contributing to a GitHub repository](https://world.mendix.com/display/howto50/Contributing+to+a+GitHub+repository)!